top of page

 But I'm the one who's loved by Betty Co-Ed!/

-Hemingway's story unfolds over several nights and days, but mostly nights, at the simple hospital.
-A writer named Mr. Frazier, healing from a broken leg suffered during a horse-riding fall, leads us through the events.
+Hemingway's story unfolds over several nights and days, but mostly nights, at the hospital.
+A writer named Mr. Frazier, healing from a broken leg suffered during a horse-riding fall, tells us what is going on.

-The action begins after midnight as a Mexican gambler shot twice through the gut, and a Russian laborer shot through the thigh, are brought to the emergency room and treated by doctors and later questioned by police.
-The gambler, it turns out, had been shot over a minor sum he'd won off of a local day laborer.
-The Russian was collateral damage, hit accidentally by the shooter, who was not a professional killer and, distraught over the money he couldn't afford to lose, fired wildly into the small, all-night restaurant before fleeing the state.
+It is sometime after midnight when a Mexican gambler shot twice through the gut, and a Russian laborer shot through the thigh, are brought to the emergency room and treated by doctors and later questioned by police.
+The gambler was shot over a minor sum he'd won off of a local laborer.
+The Russian was collateral damage, hit accidentally by the shooter, who was not a professional killer and, distraught over money he couldn't afford to lose, fired wildly into the all-night restaurant before fleeing.

-In the hospital we meet our Sister, idealistic and animated by the co-dependent's need to sacrifice themselves for others.
+In the hospital we meet our Sister, idealistic and self-sacrificing.
 She talks about her lifelong dream of becoming a Catholic saint and how she's dedicated her existence to making it happen.
-The Sister is sweet, excitable, and prays for everything, including sports, which she gets swept away with as she listens over the radio.
+The Sister is sweet, excitable, and prays for everything, including sports, the excitement of which agitates her when she listens over the radio.

-Radio in 1930 was almost a decade into its commercial existence.
-Local broadcasts had been building for several seasons when the 1922 Princeton at Chicago game became the first national radio broadcast of a college football game.
-Five years later, on New Year's Day 1927, the Rose Bowl Game marked the first-ever transcontinental radio production as NBC transmitted the event live across the entire country.
+Radio in 1930 was a decade into its commercial existence.
+Local programming had been improving for several seasons when the 1922 Princeton at Chicago game became the first national broadcast of a college football game.
+Five years later, on New Year's Day 1927, the Rose Bowl marked the first-ever transcontinental production as NBC transmitted the Alabama/Stanford game live across the country.

-Notre Dame, largely due to Rockne's early understanding of brand marketing and salesmanship, was one of the first college football programs to put their games on radio, paying for the privilege themselves in the days before the sport had commercialized its broadcasting rights.
-By 1930 people had become accustomed to hearing the Fighting Irish play out their games over the radio, which is one of the reasons Hemingway used them in his story.
+Notre Dame, largely due to Rockne's preternatural understanding of brand marketing, was one of the first programs to put their games on radio, paying for the privilege themselves in the days before the sport commercialized its broadcasting rights.
+By 1930 people across the country were accustomed to hearing Fighting Irish games, which is one of the reasons Hemingway used them in the story.

-The writer Frazer, who does not have any regular visitors, enjoys the sister's company and invites her to join him for the broadcast.
-Notre Dame, the writer tells us, has a game out in Los Angeles.
-But the sister does not want to listen—not because sports don't appeal to her—but because passively listening to the team she calls Our Lady is too emotionally difficult.
-The sister has all the overwrought allegiance of a true college football fan.
+The writer Frazer, who does not have any regular visitors, enjoys the sister's company and invites her to join him for Notre Dame's game out in Los Angeles.
+But the sister does not want to listen—not because she does not like football—but because passively listening to the team she calls Our Lady is too much for her.
+The sister has all the overwrought allegiance and anxiety of a true college football fan.

 "Do you want to come up and hear the game this afternoon?"
 Frazer asks her.